What are the main methods of resolving commercial disputes?

 The parties to an arbitration agreement are also allowed to stipulate on the applicability of the rules of private arbitration institutions or to define their own rules of procedure.

-What is the structure and organisation of local courts dealing with commercial claims?
+What is the structure and organisation of local courts dealing with claims in your jurisdiction?
 What is the final court of appeal?

 There are four levels of courts in the Philippine Jurisdiction: municipal or metropolitan trial courts, regional trial courts, the Court of Appeals, and the Supreme Court.
 The Supreme Court is the final court of appeal.

-Generally, in observance of the hierarchy of courts, cases are initially decided by the municipal or metropolitan trial courts, regional trial courts, depending on which court has the appropriate jurisdiction.
+Generally, in observance of the hierarchy of courts, cases are initially decided by the municipal or metropolitan trial courts or the regional trial courts, depending on which court has the appropriate jurisdiction.
 The Court of Appeals serves as the appellate court, while the Supreme Court is a court of last resort.

-In Philippine Jurisdiction, regional trial courts are assigned by Supreme Court to sit as Special Commercial Courts, to hear and decide commercial cases in their respective territorial jurisdictions.
+Notably, certain regional trial courts are designated by the Supreme Court to sit as Special Commercial Courts, to hear and decide commercial cases in their respective territorial jurisdictions.
 However, in the event that a Special Commercial Court is not designated in the territorial jurisdiction concerned, then the case will be assigned to a regional trial court, sitting as a court of general jurisdiction.

-How long does it typically take from commencing proceedings to get to trial?
+How long does it typically take from commencing proceedings to get to trial in your jurisdiction?

 With the amendments introduced to the Rules of Court, it may be anticipated that proceedings will get to trial within six (6) months to one (1) year from the commencement of the action.
 Barring any extension for the filing of an answer and a motion to dismiss the case, and if the court’s calendar will allow, it may be possible to get to trial within three (3) months from commencement of the action.

-Are hearings held in public and are documents filed at court available to the public?
+Are hearings held in public and are documents filed at court available to the public in your jurisdiction?
 Are there any exceptions?

 Court proceedings are open to the public, but any court may, in its discretion, exclude the public when the evidence to be adduced is of such nature as to require their exclusion in the interest of morality or decency.